isomatter-labs/styleguides/src/markdown.md

 capitalization and punctuation.
 Note that "Note: " begins the first sentence, to the succeeding word need not be capitalized (see notes within this document for reference).

+[^3]: Inline notes are only used in GitHub flavored markdown, or as large notices in documents.
+In other cases, use footnotes.

 # Text Formatting
 ## Bold